 So, you are now facing the defender.
 How effective can you be in this situation?
 When you get the ball at your feet, sell a dummy to the defender and push the ball out.
 Between this touch and the final shot, take a quick look at the goalkeeper.
 They are going to move based on your movement but the goal doesn’t move.
 Focus on the goalkeeper and then it is eyes on the ball approach.

 Make the first touch count, keep the ball close to you.
 Control the ball, position your body facing the goal, sell a dummy, and then push the ball out.
 When you shoot, focus on hitting the corners of the goal and keep your hips straight as you shoot the ball.
 Keeping hips straight will provide maximum power from your body.
 Have a look at our training drill on shooting for more details.

 When you receive the ball, and you have the space, don’t push out the ball straight away.
-It is easy for the defender to move one or two steps each side and block you.
+It is easy for the defender to move one or two steps on each side and block you.
 You want the defender to come to you or commit to the wrong side.
 It will be more difficult for the defender to recover.

-Have a look at the video below for better understanding of the striker tips described in this post.
+Have a look at the video below for a better understanding of the striker tips described in this post.